zavaboy/challonge-wp/readme.txt

 * Participating users may report their own scores.
 * Includes role capabilities.
 You will need a role management plugin to change who has these capabilities.
 * Adjustable caching to speed up page load time.
+* Custom participant name templating.

+= Requirements =

+In order to use the API, you will need [cURL](http://www.php.net/manual/en/book.curl.php).
+Most PHP installations include cURL.

 = Latest Information =